Benjamin Tillman: Legislative activities and re-elections

 Tillman was an early and fervent backer of war with Spain in 1898.
-However, he opposed taking the Spanish colonies such as Puerto Rico and the Philippines, both because he considered it wrong to annex people to the United States without their consent, and out of opposition to adding territories with large numbers of non-whites.
+However, he opposed taking the Spanish colonies such as Puerto Rico and the Philippines, both because he considered it wrong to annex people to the United States without their consent and out of opposition to adding territories with large numbers of non-whites.
 Tillman mocked the Republicans, most of whom supported annexation rather than self-determination, stating that it was that party that since 1860 had claimed "that all men, including the Negro, are free and equal," and was annoyed when they refused to admit their positions were inconsistent.

 In 1906, Roosevelt backed the Hepburn Bill, imposing railroad regulation.
 Many Republicans initially wanted nothing to do with the bill, and Senate Republican leader Nelson Aldrich entrusted management of the bill to Tillman.
-Aldrich hoped the outspoken South Carolinian would cause the defeat of the bill.
+Aldrich hoped that the outspoken South Carolinian would cause the defeat of the bill.
 To Aldrich's surprise, Tillman soberly and competently conducted the bill through much of the legislative process.
-Tillman withdrew from the bill (though he voted for it) after Roosevelt got a provision for federal court review of agency decisions included, which Tillman opposed.
-The president and the southern senator ended on worse terms than before, but there was great public attention on the Hepburn Bill, and Tillman gained considerable respect for his role.
+Tillman withdrew from the bill (though he voted for it) after Roosevelt obtained inclusion of a provision for federal court review of agency decisions, which Tillman opposed.
+The president and the Southern senator ended on worse terms than before, but there was great public attention on the Hepburn Bill, and Tillman gained considerable respect for his role.

-This activity caused a public reassessment of Tillman, who was best known for giving speeches that shocked the North and made even southerners cringe.
-Writers suggested he was merely presenting an image as "Pitchfork Ben", that he could turn on and off as needed.
-He came to be regarded in the North as acceptable and even respectable, with some suggesting he had matured during his time in the Senate.
+This activity caused a public reassessment of Tillman, who was best known for giving speeches that shocked the North and made even Southerners cringe.
+Writers suggested that he was merely presenting an image as "Pitchfork Ben" that he could turn on and off as needed.
+He came to be regarded in the North as acceptable and even respectable, with some suggesting that he had matured during his time in the Senate.
 The Saturday Evening Post compared Tillman with a coconut; hard, rough, and shaggy on the outside, but within, "the milk of human kindness".